Skip to content

 Vein Name / Type Common Ores in This Vein (Gravitas²) Y-Level Range Host Rock Types (TFC Specific Names) Mineral Hint / Surface Indicator Notes & Tips

-Native Copper (TFC) Native Copper y > 40 Rhyolite, Basalt, Andesite, Dacite (Igneous Extrusive) Copper Nuggets Common early copper.
+Native Copper (TFC) Native Copper y > 40 Rhyolite, Basalt, Andesite, Dacite (Igneous Extrusive) Copper Nuggets; Granite pebble in Rhyolite rock Common early copper.
 Also by panning.

-Tetrahedrite (TFC) Tetrahedrite (Copper ore) Any Quartzite, Slate, Phyllite, Schist, Gneiss, Marble (Metamorphic) Tetrahedrite Nuggets Deeper veins often richer.
+Tetrahedrite (TFC) Tetrahedrite (Copper ore) Any Quartzite, Slate, Phyllite, Schist, Gneiss, Marble (Metamorphic) Tetrahedrite Nuggets; Shale pebble in Slate rock Deeper veins often richer.

-Malachite (TFC) Malachite (Copper ore) Any Limestone, Chalk, Dolomite (Sedimentary); Marble (Metamorphic) Malachite Nuggets Deeper veins often larger/richer.
+Malachite (TFC) Malachite (Copper ore) Any Limestone, Chalk, Dolomite (Sedimentary); Marble (Metamorphic) Malachite Nuggets; Andesite pebble in Limestone rock Deeper veins often larger/richer.
 Found with Limestone.

-Copper Vein (GT) Chalcopyrite, Iron, Pyrite, Copper y=-40 to y=10 Diorite, Granite Chalcopyrite/Pyrite Nuggets
+Copper Vein (GT) Chalcopyrite, Iron, Pyrite, Copper y=-40 to y=10 Diorite, Granite Chalcopyrite Nuggets; Rhyolite pebble in Granite rock

-Copper Tin Vein (GT) Chalcopyrite, Zeolite, Cassiterite (Tin), Realgar y=-10 to y=160 Basalt, Rhyolite, Andesite, Dacite Chalcopyrite/Cassiterite Nuggets Excellent GT vein for early Copper and Tin.
+Copper Tin Vein (GT) Chalcopyrite, Zeolite, Cassiterite (Tin), Realgar y=-10 to y=160 Basalt, Rhyolite, Andesite, Dacite Cassiterite Nuggets; Granite pebble in Rhyolite rock Excellent GT vein for early Copper and Tin.

 Tin (Sn) Ores